-The key point of our work lies in the second part, sections \ref{sec:Gates} and \ref{sec5}, where we devote attention to specific types of quantum gates and channels that are highly relevant in photonic quantum computing.
+The key results of our work lie in the second part, Sec. \ref{sec:Gates} and Sec. \ref{sec5}, where we devote attention to specific types of quantum gates and channels that are highly relevant in photonic quantum computing.
 Through an examination of their respective transfer functions, and the manner in which each function fits within the decoupled approach outlined in section \ref{sec3}, it becomes possible to pinpoint the precise sources of quantum computational advantage within a circuit, or, conversely, where such advantage is crucially lost.
-This notably allows us to understand the role of squeezing operations, photon addition and subtraction, and deterministic non-Gaussian gates such as the cubic phase gate in reaching a quantum computational advantage.
+This notably allows to understand the role of squeezing operations, photon addition and subtraction, and any deterministic non-Gaussian gate, such as the cubic phase gate, in reaching a quantum computational advantage.

 We stress that the primary aim of this work is not to introduce a new classical simulation algorithm, but rather to establish rigorous, gate-level conditions under which a continuous-variable quantum computation can be efficiently simulated classically.
 Algorithm 1 serves as a concise formalism to state and organise these conditions: by expressing the simulability of the full circuit as the conjunction of local positivity constraints on (s)-ordered transfer functions, it reduces a global problem to a tractable sequence of single-gate analyses.
 It is in this analytical reduction, and in the concrete characterisation of the resulting conditions for a universal gate set, that the contribution of this work lies.